acronis/go-cti/cti-spec/SPEC.md

 ### Controlling the type behavior

-Using **Traits**, it is possible to create concrete types with specific behavior that the service, that serves that domain, expects.
+Using **Traits**, it is possible to create concrete types with specific behavior that the service, that serves the domain, expects.

 #### Expressing a relationship without an intermediate mapping